john30/ebusd-esp/README.md

 [![webconfig](webcfg.png)](http://192.168.4.1/)

 Use "Check & Update" to check your input and if no error message appeared and after you have verified the correctness of the values, simply press "Save & Reset" to save the changes and reboot the device.

-## Forced reset
-If a factory reset is desired and cannot be initiated by serial connection, simply connect the Wemos pins D0 and 3V3 during boot and it will start in WIFI access point again with a blank configuration.

 ## LED